 Each time you start a new game, you play as the child of the previous player character.
 You can leave items with your children so that they will be available in the next playthrough, but any items on your person are lost forever when you die.
 Leaving behind a legacy is necessary to defeat the DungeonLord, since each character has a limited lifespan.

 This game was created in two days for the 2013 Global Game Jam.
-I may expand the concept in the future.

 Super Dracula Track and Field 1514